siphemkngwn/hy/python-example-2023/README.md

-# Python example code for The 2023 Pediatric Sepsis Challenge
+# Python example code for The 2024 Pediatric Sepsis Challenge

 ## What's in this repository?

-This repository contains a simple example to illustrate how to format a Python entry for The 2023 Pediatric Sepsis Challenge.
+This repository contains a simple example to illustrate how to format a Python entry for The 2024 Pediatric Sepsis Challenge.
 You can try it by running the following commands on the Challenge training sets.
 These commands should take a few minutes or less to run from start to finish on a recent personal computer.

 For this example, we implemented a random forest model with several features.
 You can use different models, features, and libraries for your entry.
-This simpple example is designed **not** not to perform well, so you should **not** use it as a baseline for your model's performance.
+This simple example is designed **not** to perform well, so you should **not** use it as a baseline for your model's performance.

 This code uses four main scripts, described below, to train and run a model for the Challenge.